Albinen: Old town

-Albinen is famous for being one of the best-preserved traditional Swiss mountain villages.
+Albinen is well known for being one of the best-preserved traditional Swiss mountain villages.
 Narrow stone alleys run between old larch houses.
-Many of these homes and sheds are several hundred years old and demonstrate impressively the craft of former generations.
+Many of these homes and sheds are several hundred years old and demonstrate the craft of former generations.

 After an earthquake has damaged the old church of Albinen, the church has been replaced by a relatively modern building.
 The church building is one of the landmarks of Albinen and it matches well the architecture of the old town.

 Politics

 In the 2007 federal election the most popular party was the CVP which received 70.93% of the vote.
 The next three most popular parties were the SVP (18.08%), the SP (8.49%) and the FDP (1.3%).
 In the federal election, a total of 146 votes were cast, and the voter turnout was 67.0%.

 In the 2009 Conseil d'État/Staatsrat election a total of 150 votes were cast, of which 2 or about 1.3% were invalid.
 The voter participation was 68.8%, which is much more than the cantonal average of 54.67%.
 In the 2007 Swiss Council of States election a total of 145 votes were cast, of which 2 or about 1.4% were invalid.
 The voter participation was 67.1%, which is much more than the cantonal average of 59.88%.